|Policies > Summary of University Regulations and Requirements

 The following list of statements is not intended to be comprehensive.
 It represents, however, a summary of regulations and requirements of most critical concern to graduate students.
 A detailed description of these items can be found in subsequent pages of this document.

-- Upon admission a graduate student must submit an official transcript to the Graduate School showing that a prior bachelor’s degree (or equivalent) has been conferred.
-Information regarding the documentation requirements for international students to show degree conferral are located on the Graduate School website.
+- Upon admission a graduate student must submit an official transcript showing that a prior bachelor’s degree (or equivalent) has been conferred, must be on file at the University of Houston.

-- A graduate student is normally entitled to graduate under the degree provisions of the catalog in effect at the time of the first completed semester of enrollment.
+- A graduate student is normally entitled to graduate under the degree provision of the catalog in effect at the time of the first completed semester of enrollment.

 - Each graduate program has one or more members of the faculty/staff who serve as graduate advisors/counselors.
 New graduate students must be in continual contact with these individuals, and this relationship should persist until the student has completed the program and is awarded the degree.

 - There is no uniform foreign language requirement for graduate degree programs.
-Students are advised to review and be familiar with the degree requirements and other academic regulations within their academic unit.
+Students are advised to contact the department of their major for specific requirements.

 - Certain categories of graduate students are required to be enrolled full-time (at least 9 semester credit hours in Fall and Spring semesters).
 Doctoral students shall not be required to register for more than nine hours except for the following: